 Social media is one of the most popular methods of communication in our world.
 The Social Media Addiction survey was conducted by the American Psychiatric Association to find out how many people are addicted to social media and how they react when they’re addicted to social media.

 The survey’s results showed that social media is more addictive than cigarettes, alcohol, and other drugs.
-On average people spend time on social media which is about 2 hours 27 minutes a day.
+On average people spend time on social media which is about 2 hours and 27 minutes a day.
 If a person spends 2 hours 27 minutes a day on social media they would miss out on 3 days of sleep in one month.

 Is Social Media Addictive?

 Social media has become an integral part of our daily lives and part of the reason it is so addictive is that it provides us with a sense of belonging.
 It confirms to us that we are not alone.
-How long can we go without social media before feeling anxiety?
+How long can we go without social media before feeling anxious?